You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 Let’s get started.

-No one likes to think about major injuries, illness, or death.
-Even writing that sentence made me feel uncomfortable.
-But we need to get uncomfortable so that we can get prepared (as much as possible) for a future we will never be able to predict.
+Thinking about major injuries, illness, or death can feel uncomfortable; however, we need to get uncomfortable so that we can get prepared (as much as possible) for a future we will never be able to predict.

 What do I mean?

-In 2020, we’ve already experienced large fires, floods, racial unrest, and a pandemic.
-While many of these happenstances aren’t novel, no one could have predicted that each issue would be impacting the lives of so many people at once.
-As a result, people are coming to understand that it only takes one unfortunate event to be a catalyst for a series of difficult family hardships.
+In recent history, we have experienced drought, large fires, floods, racial unrest, and a pandemic.
+While many of these happenstances aren’t novel, no one could have predicted that each issue would be impacting the lives of millions of people at once.
+As a result, people are coming to understand that it only takes one unfortunate event to create a series of difficult family hardships.

 This realization should have all parents asking this question: